Advice > Consulting

 3.4 How to prepare for McKinsey interviews

 McKinsey is famous for having a rigorous interview process and with the steep competition, you'll need to be well prepared to get a job offer.
 Earlier in the article, we outlined the 8 job types in McKinsey, and there is variation in the interview process for different types of jobs.
-However, as an applicant to McKinsey, there's a good chance you'll face the McKinsey Digital Assessment and case interviews.
+However, as an applicant to McKinsey, there's a good chance you'll face the McKinsey McKinsey Solve and case interviews.
 Let's look at each one in more detail.

 The McKinsey Digital Assessment is an online maths and logic test.
 The questions in the game are meant to evaluate candidates on skills that are relevant to the day-to-day work at McKinsey.
 These questions are somewhat similar to GMAT questions, but they questions tend to be a bit different and more difficult.
 Here's a video from McKinsey to help you prepare: